 Should I Give My Insurance Company a Recorded Statement?

 When dealing with the aftermath of an accident or an injury, one of the first things you may encounter is a call from your insurance company or the insurance company of the other party involved.
 They may request a recorded statement to help process your claim.
 While this may seem like a standard part of the claims process, you might wonder: should I give my insurance company a recorded statement?
-Before you make a decision, call us now at (833) 832-2727.
+If you have questions about your rights after an accident, our team is available to help.
+You can reach us at (833) 832-2727 to schedule a free consultation and learn more about your options.

 Understanding Recorded Statements